WCYB-TV

-WCYB-TV (channel 5) is a television station licensed to Bristol, Virginia, United States, serving the Tri-Cities area as an affiliate of NBC and The CW.
-It is one of two commercial television stations in the market that are licensed in Virginia (alongside religious station WLFG, channel 68, in Grundy).
-WCYB-TV is owned by the Sinclair Broadcast Group, which also provides certain services to Greeneville, Tennessee–licensed Fox affiliate WEMT (channel 39) under a local marketing agreement (LMA) with Cunningham Broadcasting.
-However, Sinclair effectively owns WEMT as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
-The two stations share studios on Lee Street on the Virginia side of Bristol (straddling the Virginia–Tennessee line); WCYB-TV's transmitter is located at Rye Patch Knob on Holston Mountain in the Cherokee National Forest.
+WCYB-TV (channel 5) is a television station in Bristol, Virginia, United States, serving the Tri-Cities area as an affiliate of NBC, The CW and Fox.
+It is owned by Sinclair Broadcast Group alongside Greeneville, Tennessee–licensed WEMT (channel 39).
+The two stations share studios on Lee Street in Bristol, Virginia; WCYB-TV's transmitter is located at Rye Patch Knob on Holston Mountain in the Cherokee National Forest.

+After a four-year fight for the channel between Bristol, Virginia, radio station WCYB and the owners of WOPI in Bristol, Tennessee, WCYB-TV began broadcasting in August 1956.
+It was an NBC affiliate from the start and split ABC programming until WKPT-TV began broadcasting in 1969.
+WCYB was the first television station to multicast more than one major network when it began digital service in 2000.
+WCYB-TV has generally led WJHL-TV (channel 11) in the market's news ratings in its history.